CORE - Primary Faculty

 Dr. Volkova researches the epidemiology and drivers of bacterial antimicrobial resistance.
 She focuses on how antimicrobial use in farm animals interacts with the bacterial ecology and genetics in creating the patterns of resistance in animal bacteria, how to survey the use and resistance, and to lessen resistance transfer between animal, human and environmental bacteria.

-Associate Professor, Beef Production Medicine
+Professor, Beef Production Medicine and Director, Beef Cattle Institute

 Dr. White is part of an active research team working to improve cattle health and well-being.
 The primary research focus is bovine respiratory disease with emphasis on production efficiency and economic viability of animal well-being decisions.
 Dr. White teaches electives in production medicine, cow-calf medicine, and rural business management.